millakortelainen/horseAlgorithm/documentation/week-reports/week-report-2.md

 ## What did you learn this week / today?

 This week I learned about setting up a gradle application.
 This included a learning experience about how important it is to update build.grade-file.
-I mean for a while I thought that I can't do a simple Scanner reader for my program but then I realised that my build-gradle-file didin't have all the needed code.
+I mean for a while I thought that I can't do a simple Scanner reader for my program but then I realised that my build.gradle-file didn't have all the needed code.

 I learned to make a generic data structure for pairs.
 I needed this kind of data structure for my horses and riders.
 This is where I found little bit contradictory information from the internet.
 Stack exchange told me that there isn't such data structure in Java but in Java documentation I found a documentation of pairs.
 Anyway I decided to create the data structure by myself.